Yevgeny Vitishko is a prisoner of conscience, punished for exposing environmental damage around the construction of the Sochi Winter Olympics.

 Please sign the petition to let Russian authorities know that the glitz of the Winter Olympics can’t mask their crackdown on human rights.

-prisoners of conscience
+of conscience

-light a candle
+a candle

 your voice for justice